HTTP-RPC/Kilo/README.md

     ["jsmith", "home"]

 # Additional Information
-This guide introduced the HTTP-RPC framework and provided an overview of its key features.
-For examples and additional information, see the [the wiki](https://github.com/gk-brown/HTTP-RPC/wiki).
+For additional information and examples, see the [wiki](https://github.com/gk-brown/HTTP-RPC/wiki).